MalcolmPT/Malcolm_WADAss1/README.md

 - Within the `Malcolm_CustomerService.js` file you can find and edit the menu which is a json object labeled "Menu"
 - The random cocktails can be edited on Line 2 of `Malcolm_CustomerService.js`
+- The password can be edited on Line 3 of `Malcolm_CustomerService.js`